cinemaSkrillex/R-Teh/documentation/developper/networking/lag_compensation/lag_compensation.md

 #### Interpolation Function

-The interpolation function is defined in the `interpolation.hpp` file:
+The interpolation function are used in the LagCompensationSystem to calculate the position of entities at a given point in time.

 ```cpp
 namespace LagCompensation {